He's surprised the first time he sees her.

 "Alright," he says.
 "Let's see what you can do."

-She doesn't show off; it's only in the third hour that he sees her do a triple axel, and he's not breathtaken, he really isn't.
+She doesn't show off; it's only in the third hour that he sees her do a double axel, and he's not breathtaken, he really isn't.

 They get drunk together for the first time that week, on vodka she brought back from Russia.